canng/cann/_posts/2025-01-02-Publication_Phu_quoc_lulcc.md

 ---
 layout: post
-title: "[New paper] Land use transformations and habitat quality on Urban Science"
+title: "[New paper] Land use transformations and habitat quality on URBAN SCIENCE"
 date: 2025-01-02
 ---